Fátima Madrid

-Fátima Madrid Calancha (born 28 December 1979 in Seville, Andalusia) is a coach and a former freestyle swimmer from Spain.
+Fátima Madrid Calancha (born 28 December 1979) is a coach and a former freestyle swimmer from Spain.

 Career

 Madrid competed for Spain at the 1996 Summer Olympics in Atlanta, Georgia.
 She was eliminated in the qualifying heats of the 4 × 100 m Freestyle Relay with her teammates Blanca Cerón, Susanna Garabatos and Claudia Franco.
 A year later, the Spanish relay team including Cerón, Madrid, Ana Belén Palomo and Franco finished first at the Mediterranean Games.

 She was a member of the swimming club Club Natación Los Palacios in Seville.
 In 2000, she started a new career as a personal coach and, in 2010, she published a book on health and prevention.